Performance Support • Quick Reference

 This job aid is designed to be used in the moment, not memorized in advance.
 The L.E.A.D. acronym provides a retrievable mental model; the scenario table gives pattern-matching support for the most common triggers.

-Under stress, working memory capacity drops.
-This reference uses short phrases, scannable structure, and a clear escalation path to reduce the decisions an associate needs to make while already managing a difficult interaction.
+Under pressure, working memory drops.
+This reference uses short phrases, scannable structure, and a clear escalation path to reduce the decisions an associate needs to make while already managing a difficult situation.

 Behavior-Focused Language

-Every "try this / avoid this" pair is written as a specific observable behavior, not a vague principle.
-This supports Kirkpatrick Level 3 transfer — what the associate actually does, not just what they know.
+Every "try this / avoid this" pair is written as a specific observable behavior.
+This supports Kirkpatrick Level 3 transfer: what the associate actually does, not just what they know.